fpetrola/dragome/t2/5-tutorial.md

 Finally we create buttons for saving and adding new persons to the list.

+Ready!!

-And this is the final source code for a person CRUD:
+This is the final source code for this person CRUD:
 ``` Java
 public class PersonCrudPage extends DragomeVisualActivity
 {